Raymond J. Lane: Personal life and philanthropy

 Lane has three children, Kristi, Kelley, and Kari, with his first wife, Donna.
 He is married to Stephanie (Herle) Lane, with whom he has two children, Raymond Jay Lane III ("RJay") and Catherine Victoria ("Tori").

-Lane's philanthropic interests include work in higher education, the Special Olympics, and Cancer Research.
+Lane is actively involved in philanthropic endeavors, with a focus on higher education, the Special Olympics, and Cancer Research.

-Lane serves as the chairman of the board of trustees of Carnegie Mellon University.
-He led the institution's capital campaign and efforts to establish a Silicon Valley campus in 2002.
-In 2010, the Lanes funded the Carnegie Mellon's Computational Biology program (The Lane Center for Computational Biology), which is the Computational Biology Department, one of six degree-granting departments in the School of Computer Science.
-In 2015, the Lane Center for Computational Cancer Research was established within the department.
-Lane also funded a professorship chair in his father's name held by Robert F. Murphy (computational biologist).
-Additionally, he is a benefactor to his alma mater, West Virginia University, where he sits on its board of governors.
-He chaired a WVU capital campaign in the early 2000s.
-In September 2007, the Lanes made a $5 million contribution to the university's Computer Science and Electrical Engineering programs, for which the university honored them by naming the department The Lane Department of Computer Science and Electrical Engineering.
+As the chairman of the board of trustees of Carnegie Mellon University, Lane spearheaded the institution's capital campaign and played a pivotal role in establishing its Silicon Valley campus in 2002.
+A significant contribution came in 2010 when the Lanes funded Carnegie Mellon's Computational Biology program (The Lane Center for Computational Biology), which has since involved into the Computational Biology Department, one of seven degree-granting departments in the School of Computer Science.
+Additionally, Lane endowed a professorship chair (The Ray and Stephanie Lane Endowed Professorship), initially held by Robert F. Murphy, the founding head of the Computational Biology Department.
+The chair is currently held by Jian Ma.

+Lane also supports his alma mater, West Virginia University (WVU), where he serves on its board of governors.
+He led a WVU capital campaign in the early 2000s.
+In recognition of a $5 million donation by the Lanes in September 2007, aimed at bolstering the university's Computer Science and Electrical Engineering programs, WVU named the department The Lane Department of Computer Science and Electrical Engineering.

-Lane has served as vice chairman of Special Olympics International for several years.
-In October 2011, Ray and Stephanie funded the organization's international expansion project, Unify, which unites school age youth with intellectual disabilities with their healthy counterparts.
+Lane served as vice chairman of Special Olympics International for several years.
+In October 2011, Ray and Stephanie funded the organization's international expansion project, Unify, aimed at fostering inclusivity by bringing together school-aged youth with intellectual disabilities and their non-disabled peers.

-Ray and Stephanie Lane are contributors to the American Cancer Society, and sponsor functions to raise additional funds.
-The Lanes initiated and funded the Stephanie H. Lane Cancer Research Network, a central service in the state of California to help cancer patients get information and treatment.
+Ray and Stephanie Lane are also contributors to the American Cancer Society, organizing and sponsoring events to raise funds.
+They initiated and funded the Stephanie H. Lane Cancer Research Network in California, dedicated to providing cancer patients with essential information and treatment resources.